BYLAWS OF THE CAROLINA MOUNTAIN CLUB, INCORPORATED

 3. All members of Council will be elected for two year terms.
 The President, Vice President, Councilors for Education, Hiking, and Membership, and one Councilor-at-Large will be elected in odd-numbered years.
 The Secretary, Treasurer, Councilors for Conservation, Trail Maintenance, and Communication, and one Councilor-at-Large will be elected in even-numbered years.

 4. No member of Council shall serve in the same office for more than four consecutive years after the adoption of these by-laws, but nothing shall preclude an individual from serving on Council for more than four consecutive years in different offices.
 An individual may be reelected to a previously held position after a hiatus of at least two years.

 5. Members of Council will take office on January 1 of the year following their election.
 Six members of Council will constitute a quorum.
 Efforts will be made to reach decisions by consensus.
 Lacking consensus, decisions will be taken by majority vote.

 6. In the event of the resignation or death of any Officer or Councilor, the President may appoint a successor to serve until the next election.
 Unless excused by the Council, absence of an Officer or Councilor from three successive meetings will be deemed a resignation.

 8. Any member of the Club may attend Council meetings.
-The President may invite non-members of the Club to attend Council meetings.
+The President may invite guests who are not members of the Club to attend Council meetings.
 Once approved, the minutes of all Council meetings will be available to all members on the Club website or by request to the Secretary.